github/issue-metrics/CONTRIBUTING.md

 ## Releases

+Releases are automated if a pull request is labelled with our [SemVer related labels](.github/release-drafter.yml) or with the `vuln` or `release` labels.

-Releases are automated but if you need to manually initiate a release you can do so through the GitHub Actions UI.
+You can also manually initiate a release you can do so through the GitHub Actions UI.
 If you have permissions to do so, you can navigate to the [Actions tab](https://github.com/github/issue-metrics/actions/workflows/release.yml) and select the `Run workflow` button.
 This will allow you to select the branch to release from and the version to release.